bmhayward/Transcode/README.md

 #### Default transcode destination

-Transcode will move files to default destinations once transcoding has completed:
+Transcode will move files to these default destinations once transcoding has completed:
 ```
 Converted files are moved to /Transcode/Completed
 .mkv files are moved to /Transcode/Originals